Aliftuah1612/data-analyst-portfolio/README.md

-# 📊 Data Analyst Portfolio — Aliftr
+# 📊 Data Analyst Portfolio — Alif Tuah Ramadhan

 Welcome!
 This repository is my living portfolio as a data analyst.
 It's built around one idea: